raito-io/raito-io.github.io/docs/overview/concepts.md

 In this case, the access control needs to be `Managed in Raito`, but in reality it is partially managed in Raito and partially outside.

 For example:
 - You use Terraform to create Snowflake roles and want to keep doing that as part of your data engineering pipeline.
-The Terraform script defines what the Snowflake role gives access to, but you want to control 'who gets access to the role' in Raito.
+The Terraform script defines what the Snowflake role provides access to, but you want to control 'who gets access to the role' in Raito.
 - You want to use the [Raito dbt integration](/docs/cli/connectors/dbt) to automatically create access controls for your newly created data sets, but you want to control 'who gets access to the role' in Raito.
-- You want to define access controls in Raito Cloud, but already have another system to assign them to users.
+- You want to define access controls in Raito Cloud, but already have another tool in place to assign them to users.
 - The owners of the access control are managed through tags set on the data source itself and should not be overridden in Raito Cloud.

 Different parts of an access control can be locked: